Frances Neel Cheney: Personal life and politics

 Cheney and her husband, the novelist Brainard Cheney, maintained close friendships with many prominent figures of literature from the South, including Allen Tate, Caroline Gordon, Robert Penn Warren, and Flannery O'Connor.
 They were close with members of two Southern movements: the Fugitives and the Agrarians.
 According to biographers Dodge and Richardson, "Although the relationships between the Cheneys and the members of the Fugitives and the Agrarians was one of mutual influence, Cheney was not well known for her involvement in political controversy."
 Wiley J Williams, a colleague and friend of Cheney, noted that while the Cheneys were "radically conservative," many of their views differed from those of their more controversial friends, including their early acceptance of integration and their maintaining close associations with people from many different ethnic backgrounds.

 Death and legacy

 Frances Neel Cheney died on May 5, 1996 in Nashville.
 She had no children.

 Her work influenced figures in library science including William Katz, who claimed he "learned everything I know from Cheney, and a bit from [Louis] Shores."
 John V. Richardson lists Cheney's reference textbook, Fundamental Reference Sources; along with those by James Wyer, Louis Shores, Margaret Hutchins, and William Katz; as one of the standard texts in the history of reference education up to 1980.

 She was the subject of a Festshrift edited by Edwin S. Gleaves and John Mark Tucker in 1983.

+Selected Publications

+Cheney contributed 30 years of columns plus additional reviews to Reference Services Review, American Reference Books Annual and Wilson Library Bulletin.
+A complete bibliography of her over 10,000 reviews appears in: